![[ebook] Mastering Kubernetes Autoscaling](https://static.thechief.io/prod/images/Untitled_design_1_IfT.2e16d0ba.fill-970x250.format-webp.webp)

 Pricing

-- GDC.V100-8.120GB for $1.5/hr
+- GDC.V100-8.120GB: $1.5/hr

-- H100 series starts from $5/hr
+- H100 Series: Starting at $5/hr

 Google Cloud Platform (GCP)

 Google Cloud Platform (GCP) provides a robust and scalable GPU infrastructure through its Compute Engine, making it ideal for AI, machine learning, deep learning, and scientific computing workloads.
-Designed for flexibility and performance, GCP enables users to leverage high-end GPUs and flawlessly integrate with Google's broader AI stack, particularly Vertex AI, to accelerate model development and deployment at scale.
+Designed for flexibility and performance, GCP enables users to leverage high-end GPUs and seamlessly integrate with Google's broader AI stack, particularly Vertex AI, to accelerate model development and deployment at scale.

 Key Features

-Users can configure virtual machines with tailored combinations of GPU, CPU, RAM, and storage, allowing optimization based on specific project needs.
+- Custom Virtual Machine Configurations: Users can configure virtual machines with tailored combinations of GPU, CPU, RAM, and storage, allowing optimization for specific project needs.

 Pricing